taublast/Doom.Mobile/README.md

 To have max FPS:

-* On Android you need to compile a Release version and run it on real device.
+* On Android you need to compile a Release version and run it on a real device.
 Tested to run smoothly on a slow device.
 * On Mac you can use a Debug version without debugging (important).
 * On iOS both for simulator and real device you can use a Debug version without debugging.
 Notice a bug in Visual Studio for Windows that starts a debugging session even when you start without debug.
-Euther use a next version (preview) or drop connection with Mac to break session.
+Either use a next version (preview) or drop the connection with Mac to break the debug session.
 * On Windows you can play a Debug version even when debugging.

 ### Controls